Load font at size 24

 score_text.text = f"Score: {score}"

-score_text.color = kn.color.WHITE
+score_text.color = kn.Color.WHITE

 # When score changes: